-The members of the Audit Committee at the date of this report are as follows:
+The members of the audit committee at the date of this report are as follows:

-Tan Keh Yan, Peter (Chairman) - Lead Independent Director

-Lee Bon Leong - Independent, Non-Executive Chairman

-Koh Wee Kiang - Independent Director
+Tan Keh Yan, Peter (Chairman) Lead independent director Lee Bon Leong Independent, non-executive chairman Koh Wee Kiang Independent director

-The Audit Committee performs the functions specified by section 201B (5) of the Act.
-Among other functions, it performed the following:
+The audit committee performs the functions specified by section 201B (5) of the Act.
+Among other functions, it reviewed the following, where relevant, with management and the external auditors:

-- Reviewed with the independent external auditor their audit plan; - Reviewed with the independent external auditor their evaluation of the Company's internal accounting controls relevant to their statutory audit, and their report on the financial statements and the assistance given by the management to them; - Reviewed with the internal auditor the scope and results of the internal audit procedures (including those relating to financial, operational and compliance controls and risk management) and the assistance given by the management to the internal auditor; - Reviewed the financial statements of the Group and the Company prior to their submission to the Directors of the Company for adoption; and - Reviewed the interested person transactions (as defined in Chapter 9 of the Singapore Exchange Securities Trading Limited's Listing Manual).
+- Audit plan of the independent external auditor; - Independent external auditor's evaluation of the Company's internal accounting controls relevant to the statutory audit, the audit report on the financial statements and the assistance given by the management to the auditor; - The scope and results of the internal audit procedures (including those relating to financial, operational and compliance controls and risk management) and the assistance given by the management to the internal auditor; - The financial statements of the Group and the Company prior to their submission to the directors of the Company for adoption; and - The interested person transactions (as defined in Chapter 9 of the Singapore Exchange Securities Trading Limited's Listing Manual).

-Other functions performed by the Audit Committee are described in the report on Corporate Governance included in the annual report of the Company.
+Other functions performed by the audit committee are described in the report on corporate governance included in the annual report of the Company.
 It also includes an explanation of how independent auditor objectivity and independence is safeguarded where the independent auditor provide non-audit services.

-The Audit Committee has recommended to the Board of Directors that the independent auditor, RSM Chio Lim LLP, be nominated for re-appointment as the independent auditor at the next annual general meeting of the Company.
+The audit committee has recommended to the board that the independent auditor, RSM Chio Lim LLP, be nominated for re-appointment as the independent auditor at the next annual general meeting of the Company.